 We know what you’re thinking… Insects?!
 So weird.
 Yes - you dont consider having insects when you are looking forgreat dishes in Thailand and this will certainly take you far outside your comfort zone.
 But you will likely be surprised by the taste.
 We actually really enjoyed the silkworm in particular.
 They are salty and a little crunchy when fried.
 Half of the experience is the taste while the other half is the well - the fact that you’re eating an insect.
 So.. bragging rights?

 Nothing beats the theatrics and the flavor of a Roti being made.
 It's cooked on a hot grill with butter, a thin dough, fresh bananas, and the toppings and fillings of your choice, it’s one of those things I still dream about.
 The dough is whipped onto a grill multiple times almost like a pizza crust before being placed on a hot, buttery skillet, and then stuffed with bananas and whatever else you want inside.
 You can get these all throughout Thailand as ready available street food.
 Pro tip: order it with an egg.
 Sounds kinda weird, but the combo is actually delicious and filling!
 It is similar to a crepe.
 It’s like a really deliciously thin crispy pancake stuffed with heavenly goodness.

 #10 - GENG KHAEW WAN GAI (GREEN CURRY CHICKEN)

 Truly a classic.
-Thai green curry chicken is pretty popular back here in the states, but again, you must try this yummy food at the sour!
-Warning: it’s very spicy, so we do recommend eating it with a side of rice!
+Thai green curry chicken is pretty popular back here in the states, but again, you must try this yummy dish in Thailand at the sour for an authentic taste!
+Warning: it's very spicy, so we do recommend eating it with a side of rice!